 Advising and Schedule Changes: Students will have the opportunity to confer with their advisors and make changes to their course schedules based on their needs and priorities.

-- Program Change Period: a virtual Program Change Period will be available to all students during the first week of the fall semester.
+- Program Change Period: a virtual Program Change Period will be available to all students during the first week of the spring semester.
 Students will receive more information about this prior to the start of the semester.